polyurichard/lectures/Spring/spring.md

 - **`pom.xml`**: Maven Project Object Model file for project configurations and dependencies.
 - **`README.md`**: Project documentation in markdown format.

-The Main Application Class is located in the `src/main/java` directory.
+In Java Spring, the Main Application Class is located in the `src/main/java` directory.
 - It contains the `main()` method, which is the starting point of the application.
-- The main application class is annotated with `@SpringBootApplication`.
+- The `BookstoreApplication`  class is annotated with `@SpringBootApplication`.
 This annotation is used to mark the class as a Spring Boot application.

 ```java
 @SpringBootApplication